twosixlabs/coffeebreak/scripts/README.md

  1. **Obtain an AWS account**

 	If you already have one, you can use it.
 If you do not, you can sign up for one at https://aws.amazon.com.
-If this is a new account, their Free Tier will let you run the servers approximately half the time for the first year without charge.
+If this is a new account, their Free Tier will let you run the 1 server for approximately the first year without charge.

  2. **Create AWS access keys**